-With the above-defined framework of landed properties as materialisation of power relations, one understands better the large projects of land reform or agriculture reforms that several Arab leaders sought after independence (e.g., Egypt, Syria).
-In an attempt to assert the legitimacy of the new-found state, post-independence leaders tried to abolish the political nature of all inherited legitimacies (bourgeoisie, feudalists, clergy, and tribes) and mould it into a new public order (Ajl, 2020; Rae, 2002).
+With the above-defined framework of landed properties as materialization of power relations, one understands better the large projects of land reform or agriculture reforms that several Arab leaders sought after independence (e.g., Egypt, Syria).
+In an attempt to assert the legitimacy of the new-found state, postindependence leaders tried to abolish the political nature of all inherited legitimacies (bourgeoisie, feudalists, clergy, and tribes) and mould it into a new public order (Ajl, 2020; Rae, 2002).
 Territory was as important as institutions in modern state building (Mitchell, 2002).
 Also, private property of land was correlated with modernity and described as the most developed type of ownership compared to more customary ways (Gabriel, 1954).

 In contrast, the French cadastre in Lebanon is still in use today without any historical attempts to modify it (Ghorayeb, 2014).
 Very few land-related regulations were elaborated after independence.
 Most of the laws listed above are still used in Lebanon with minor modifications, albeit often broken by both public authorities and individuals.
-Waqf lands remained with monasteries and are highly capitalised on7 (commercial buildings, even quarries, private schools and religious buildings).
+Waqf lands remained with monasteries and are highly capitalized on6 (commercial buildings, even quarries, private schools and religious buildings).
 The tax on non-built lands was abolished.
 The usufruct of public domains was facilitated especially for the maritime public domain (decree 4810/1966).

-The urban planning law was ratified in 1962 and allowed construction without building permits under certain conditions.
-This facilitated the process of building almost anywhere, attaching ipso facto a "right" to build to the right to own land.
-The Building Code of 1983 also allowed construction in regions that have no master plans and with high construction ratios (80 per cent construction ratio per parcel).
-These ratios were decreased to 50 per cent in the Building Code 646/2004 but remain high and are perceived by landowners as inherent to property rights.
-Compensation is also required by law for prohibiting construction when lands are zoned as non aedificandi (Article 17 of the Urban Planning law 69/1983).
-Increased commodification also happened through more recent laws and policies (adding more facilitations in the building code for instance), or the lack thereof (mainly the absence of a fiscal land policy and taxation on land speculation) (Marot and Moukarzel-Héchaimé, 2018).
+The first town planning law was ratified in 1962 and allowed construction without building permits under certain conditions.
+This facilitated the process of building almost anywhere, attaching a "right to build" to the right to own land.
+The Building Code of 1983 allowed construction in 80 percent of all areas without master plans.
+The ratios were decreased to 50 per cent for unplanned areas in Building Code 646/2004 but was still perceived by landowners as inherent to property rights.
+The law required compensation for prohibiting construction through zoning lands as non aedificandi (Article 17 of the Urban Planning law 69/1983).
+More recent laws and policies (more facilitations in the building code), or the lack thereof (mainly the absence of a fiscal land policy and taxation on land speculation), increased commodification (Marot and Moukarzel-Héchaimé, 2018).

-Efforts to finalise the demarcation and delineation of the whole of the Lebanese territories never came to fruition despite the survey of a large number of towns in recent decades (e.g., Decrees 43/1964, 2322/1965 and 3981/2000).
-These endeavours included fraud and privatisation of municipal mashaa' lands (Al-Akhbar, 2019; Al-Amine, 2014).
-The controversies and conflicts are mainly caused by the fact that the processes for delineation used are still the same since the French mandate period and rely on proof and supporting documents dating back to the Ottoman period as well as the mukhtar's truthfulness.
-The title proving ownership is given by the land registry services as a property title deed if the delineation and cadastral plans are done.
-The deed has reference to the cadastral plan and includes the surface area of the land.
-In cases where the cadastral plans are not done, the owner only receives a certificate of registration from land registry services mentioning the real rights on the land but without its surface area.
-If the demarcation is done but the ratification of objections is not finalised by the judge, the latter provides a signed land certificate.
-Lastly, a notice from the mukhtar is sufficient in cases where demarcation has not started.
-This notice should conform to the old cadastral notebook (Daftar Masahat Loubnan Al-Qadim) of the Ottoman period, with all the transactions made afterwards to the mukhtar's knowledge (Kilzi, 1995).
+Efforts to finalize the demarcation and delineation of the whole of the Lebanese territories never came to fruition despite the survey of a large number of towns inrecent decades (e.g., decrees 43/1964, 2322/1965 and 3981/2000).
+These endeavours included fraud and privatiz ation of municipal mashaa' lands (Al-Akhbar, 2019; Al-Amine, 2014).
+The controversies and conflicts were mainly caused by the fact that the processes for delineation used were still the same since the French mandate period and rely on proof and supporting documents dating back to the Ottoman period as well as the mukhtar's truthfulness.
+The land registry services provided the title proving ownership as a property title deed when the delineation and cadastral plans are done.
+The deed had reference to the cadastral plan and included the surface area of the land.
+In cases where the plans we re not done, the owner only received a certificate of registration from land registry services mentioning the real rights on the land but without its surface area.
+If the demarcation was done but the ratification of objections were not finalised by the judge, the latter provided a signed land certificate.
+Lastly, a notice from the mukhtar was sufficient in cases where demarcation had not started.
+This notice should conform to the old cadastral notebook (Daftar Masahat Loubnan Al-Oadim) of the Ottoman period, with all the transactions made afterwards to the mukhtar's knowledge (Kilzi, 1995).